-This is an excerpt from a forthcoming book with Dr Craig Hilton called ‘Seeds of Life’ which will hopefully be published next year.
-It currently also appears in the December 2016 issue of Phantom Bill Stickers Cafe Reader Magazine.
+This is an excerpt from a forthcoming book with Dr Craig Hilton called ‘Seeds of Life’ which will be published this year on Rim Books.

 Why did I start collecting and why bones in particular?
 It’s always easiest to just put the blame on my parents.
 My father was a medical specialist and my mum taught psychology.
 My father started off collecting insects when he was in the army in Malaysia after the Second World War.
 Later he studied tropical medicine and parasitology.
 His first specialty was mosquito borne diseases such as malaria.
 Later he got into cardiology and sports medicine but he kept up his interest in mosquitoes and in New Zealand he’s still recognised as something of an expert on their taxonomy and morphology.
 We used to go on special holidays to places where there were lots of the little bastards and he’d put me outside at night as bait.
 As well as insects he also had a small collection of shells, fossils and skulls.
 Mum was also quite serious about fossils, particularly when she was young, and she had a nice collection.
 Each one was beautifully labelled with her very small precise hand-writing.
 When I was a pre-schooler in the mid-sixties she studied mud crabs on the Otago Peninsula near where we lived.
 I suspect all those hours I spent watching her watching crabs is why I’ve always had a bit of a soft spot for them myself.